DarrenDavy12/ClassicCarModelsDashboard/README.md

 # Overview of project:

-So I downloaded the dataset from a Data Catalog from the web as a .csv file.
+So I downloaded the dataset from a site called Data Catalog, as a .csv file.

 Opened the CSV file in Microsoft Excel then saved it as an .xlsx file since I will be creating more sheets with excel.